NAMED A PUBLISHERS WEEKLY BEST SUMMER BOOK (NONFICTION)

 TABLE OF CONTENTS

-Devoney Looser is a professor of English at Arizona State University.
+Devoney Looser is Foundation Professor of English at Arizona State University.
 She grew up in Minnesota, where postage-stamp sized backyards were transformed into winter ice rinks using garden hoses, and cold weather brought opportunities to snuggle up and read.
 Today she teaches Austen to students in the desert and has switched to roller skates.
 She married another Austen scholar, George Justice.
-Their two tween-teen sons find Austen merely tolerable.
+Their teenage sons find Austen merely tolerable.
 Looser is the author of two previous books, Women Writers and Old Age in Great Britain, 1750–1850 and British Women Writers and the Writing of History, 1670–1820.

 Is It right for your book club?

 Yes, definitely!
 The paperback edition now includes a brief reader's guide with discussion questions.
 I'd love to hear from you if you're considering choosing it.

 This book works best in clubs familiar with Austen's fiction OR its film adaptations.
 (You could read or watch Pride and Prejudice and then choose this book.)